 Finally, teenagers don’t exactly have a reputation for being open and honest with their parents, so you may decide to install cell phone monitoring software that will let you know exactly what your teen is up to.

-We’ve already covered some great tips about how to keep your child safe when using social networking websites, but we thought it would be a good idea to cover some broader online tips as well.
+We’ve already covered some great tips on how to keep your child safe when using social networking websites, but we thought it would be a good idea to cover some broader online tips as well.
 By implementing many of these recommendations, you may be able to largely avoid many of the problems associated with social networking sites in the first place.

 Perhaps most importantly, it’s your responsibility as a parent to educate yourself first about the devices your children are using and the social media platforms they’re accessing them with.
 Your kids count on you not knowing what their devices are capable of.